thebravoman/google-closure-compiler-presentation/Google closure compiler.md

 r.a();
 ```

-<a id="summary"></a>
+<a id="summary-2"></a>
 ### Summary

-Какви промени е направил компилаторът?

-1. 'Processor' вече се казва 'm', 'elementName' е казва 'a' и 'cssClassName' се казва 'b'
+1. 'Processor' is now called 'm', 'elementName' is called 'a' and 'cssClassName' is called 'b'.

 ```javascript
 // original